 They are often very cognizant of the legal rules of custody, and will re-enter a child’s life at the very last moment legally possible so that they can maintain their harassment.
 NPD parents will have a constant and well-rehearsed litany of complaints about their ex, but will usually never admit to any fault of their own, even having plausible explanations of why they had no contact with the child for so long.
 If fact checked, these excuses are seen for what they are: very thin to totally false.
 In general, there will be a clear and persistent pattern of the NPD parent having a ready excuse or someone to blame for everything.
 They will, in public, appear to be the perfect parent, but in private, be making the child's life a living hell.
 (Think Mommy Dearest).

 The NPD ‘ace in the hole’ is making the accusation of ‘parental alienation’ towards their ex.
 All lawyers and judges need to know that there is no such diagnosis in the Diagnostic Statistics Manual, the reference for diagnosis of mental health and behavioral health that professionals in the mental health field use.
-On the contrary, it is fairly well accepted in the field that those who are in close relationship with an NPD can develop genuine mental health disorders, including adjustment disorder, depression, anxiety, and especially, post-traumatic stress disorder.
+This is not to say that alienation dynamic is not real; on the contrary, it is fairly well accepted in the field that those who are in close relationship with an NPD can and do develop mental health disorders, including adjustment disorder, depression, anxiety, and especially, post-traumatic stress disorder.
 The latter can often be seen to be sourced in the behaviors and physical, emotional, spiritual, and sometimes sexual abuses that the NPD has perpetrated against the ex and the child.

 Damages to the Child

 In human development, the child-parent bond can be extremely strong.
 If a healthy relationship and bond has developed, there is not much that will keep a child from their parent.
 Not even one parent trying to ‘brainwash’ a child against the other parent is very credible at all as a possibility involving a child declining to have contact with a parent.
-The real truth is that the parent complaining about ‘parental alienation’ is usually the NPD, and is the one who has done the most to alienate the child from themselves, not the other parent doing the alienating.
+Some in the field consistently underestimate children's ego strength and feel that they are always simply clay in the hands of the NPD parent.
+A child's public behaviors may not reflect their private thoughts, understandings, and genuine loyalties.
+The truth is that NPD parents will often complain about ‘parental alienation’ coming from the other parent, and is the one who has done the most to alienate the child from themselves, not the other parent.
 So, when a child is refusing to have contact with the NPD parent, and the other parent is taken to court to blame for this, it is a true ‘red herring’.
 A close look at the child’s complaints will reveal the truth.